georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 4. param tag, specifies an input control on the diagbox
 5. param tag, specifies a select control
 6. submenu tag, shows up as a submenu (Extensions -> Render)
-7. command tag, the name of the Python file to run
+7. command tag, the name of the Python file to invoke

 The first line and `inkscape-extension` tag are boilerplate code.
 Every extension has those lines.
 Inside the `inkscape-extension` tag, there are `name`, `id`, `param`, `effect`, and `script` tages.

-The `name` tag value `Triangle` shows up as the menu name.
-The second level menu `Render` under `Extensions` menu is specified in the `submenu` tag under `effect`.
+The `name` tag value `Triangle` shows up on the menu.
+The second level menu `Render` under `Extensions` is specified in the `submenu` tag under `effect > effects-menu`.

 The `id` value must be unique for each extension.
 We can add a namespace such as `math.` before the `triangle` to make it distinctive.

 The `param` tags represent input controls on the dialog.
-This `Triangle` extension includes two types of param element float and optiongroup.
+This `Triangle` extension includes two types of param element `float` and `optiongroup`.
 There are many other types we can use.
 This
 [Inkscape wiki page](https://wiki.inkscape.org/wiki/Extensions:_INX_widgets_and_parameters)
-has a complete list and relevent information.
+has a complete list.

 The `command` tag under the `script` element indicates that the extension code is a Python program in `triangle.py` file.
 When we click the `apply`